Folk magic and the Latter Day Saint movement: Scrying

 In the early 1820s in the region where Joseph Smith grew up there was a subculture that practiced scrying through the use of "seer stones" or "peep stones".
 Smith's hometown of Palmyra was no exception.
 Historian D. Michael Quinn states "Until the Book of Mormon thrust young Smith into prominence, Palmyra's most notable seer was Sally Chase, who used a greenish-colored stone.
 William Stafford also had a seer stone, and Joshua Stafford had a 'peepstone which looked like white marble and had a hole through the center.'"
 Historian Richard Bushman adds Chauncy Hart, and an unnamed man in Susquehanna County, both of whom had stones with which they found lost objects.

 In September 1819, Smith reportedly borrowed a stone from local seer Sally Chase and used it to scry the location of a stone that was buried under a tree 150 miles away.

 From about 1819, Smith regularly practiced scrying, a form of divination in which a "seer" looked into a seer stone to receive supernatural knowledge.
 Smith usually practiced "peeping" or seeing by putting a stone at the bottom of a white stovepipe hat, putting his face over the hat to block the light, then divining information from the stone.
 Smith and his father achieved "something of a mysterious local reputation in the profession—mysterious because there is no record that they ever found anything despite the readiness of some local residents to pay for their efforts."

-According to Tucker (1867), Smith was paid 75 cents to locate a stolen roll of cloth with his seer stone, thought the cloth was never found.
+According to Tucker (1867), Smith was paid 75 cents to locate a stolen roll of cloth with his seer stone, though the cloth was never found.